 Little do people know, many sunglasses for driving are not suitable as they may not allow enough light to enter the eyes.
-The AA recommend that there should be between 18 to 43% of light transmission in order to be safe driving.
+The AA recommend that there should be between 18 to 43% of light transmission in order for the sunglasses to be safe driving.

-The best sunglasses for driving are the Maui Jim Mens Peahi Sunglasses that come with a range of lens and frame colors to suit even the most savvy driver.
+The best sunglasses for driving are the Maui Jim Mens Peahi Sunglasses, which come with a range of lens and frame colors to suit even the most savvy driver.

-Polarized sunglasses for driving are the perfect style to go for as they reduce glare, which is a major disadvantage over standard sunglasses.
-A pair of sunglasses dedicated for driving can make a big difference whilst on the road.
+Polarized sunglasses for driving are the perfect style to go for as they reduce glare, which is a major drawback compared to a standard set.

 Table of Contents

 - The Best Sunglasses For Driving

 - 1. Maui Jim Peahi Polarized Driving Sunglasses

 - 4. Oakley Holbrook No Glare Sunglasses